thecenz1/JURI-classif/README.md

 ### 3) Potential improvements:

-1) lsa=256
+- lsa=256
-2) change the minibatch inertia converging
+- change the minibatch inertia converging
-3) introduce the 2 step kmeans clustering, starting with local centroids, then global centroid so we get a better initial spatial partition between centroids.
+- introduce the 2 step kmeans clustering, starting with local centroids, then global centroid so we get a better initial spatial partition between centroids.
-3.2) Use DBSCAN/HDBSCAN instead of kmeans
+- use DBSCAN/HDBSCAN instead of kmeans
+-
-4) Silhouette coefficient with Linear Discriminant analysis.
+- silhouette coefficient with Linear Discriminant analysis.
-5) Compare with hierarchical clustering
+- compare with hierarchical clustering
-6) SOM/Neural gas
+- SOM/Neural gas